Just like you wouldn’t hire a plumber to fix a leaky roof, you wouldn’t hire a copywriter to write instruction manuals.

 As their name suggests, technical writers create content for technical documents: reference guides, user manuals, software specifications.

-Copywriters create copy for marketing communications: advertising, direct marketing, branding, online presence, sales presentations, and more.
+Copywriters create copy for marketing communications: advertising, direct marketing, branding, sales presentations, and more.

 Copywriters write to sell.
 Technical writers write to explain.